 The fossils discovered in 1946 by the Australian geologist Reginald Spriggs in the Ediacara Hills in Australia’s Flinders Mountains dated back 580 to 560 million years.
 Scientists gave the name “Ediacaran” to this geological period preceding the Paleozoic.
 Some multi-celled Ediacaran organisms that appeared suddenly during this period were regarded with great excitement as intermediate forms by evolutionist scientists.
 Because of these fossils’ proximity in time to the Cambrian period, evolutionists took them to be of great importance.

 Following the discovery in Australia of many fossils from this period, specimens from the same age were found in Southern Namibia, Russia, Great Britain, Sweden, Canada and America as well.
-Thorough examination of all these fossils showed that the 16 or so different species found in the Ediacara strata had left behind no remains of their hard tissues.24 To put it another way, these creatures were entirely soft-bodied.
+Thorough examination of all these fossils showed that the 16 or so different species found in the Ediacara strata had left behind no remains of their hard tissues.

 Darwinists maintain that supposedly, the ancestors of Cambrian life forms left no traces behind because they were soft-tissued.
-Yet the earliest fossils of bacteria, dating back 3.5 billion years, totally do away with these deceptive evolutionist claims.
+Yet the earliest fossils of bacteria, dating back 3.5 billion years, totally do away with these deceptive evolutionist claims. |

 It is true that a wide variety of multi-celled organisms emerged suddenly in Ediacaran-period strata, immediately following after the pre-Cambrian.
 However, their forms were completely unique and different from those of the later Cambrian life forms.
 Unlike Cambrian life forms, they had no hard tissues, no complex structures and organs.
 They were generally shaped like ferns, pouches or discs.
 These organisms had various sensory extensions, but no apparent head sections or respiratory, nervous or digestive systems.
 They had no complex physiological systems, and their features are generally unclear.